Sole Trader vs Limited Company: How to set up a business.

 Summary:

-As the most popular business types are sole traders and limited companies, we have put together a comprehensive guide on how to set up as a sole trader or as a limited company.
+The most popular business types are sole traders and limited companies.
+We have put together a comprehensive guide on how to set up a limited company or a sole trader.
 We’ve explored the advantages and disadvantages of both types of business and compared them to decide which business structure is better suited for individuals.

 How to register as a sole trader

-To set up as a sole trader in the UK, you need to alert HM Revenue and Customs (HMRC) that you pay tax through and register for Self Assessment.
+To set up as a sole trader in the UK, you need to alert HM Revenue and Customs (HMRC) and register for Self Assessment.
 You will then have to file a tax return every year.
 Your responsibilities will include:

-Keeping records of your business’ sales and expenses.
+• Keeping records of your business’s sales and expenses.

 How to set up a limited company

-Assign your shareholders and people with significant control: A limited company must have at least one shareholder.
+3. Assign your shareholders and people with significant control: A limited company must have at least one shareholder.
 A director can also be a shareholder.
-People with significant control is defined by anyone who has voting rights or owns over 25% of the company’s shares.
+People with significant control are defined as anyone who has voting rights or owns over 25% of the company’s shares.

 For more details on how to set up a limited company, it is advised that you use the government website.